Cogges/cogges.github.io/tkc.md

 ### 24/7 Prayer Space
 Interactive, imaginative and creative prayer opportunities.

-    Sunday 13th May, 8pm at Congregational Church, Welch Way, Witney (12 hours) Monday 14th May, 8am at High St and Davenport Rd.
-Methodist Churches (24 hours) Tuesday 15th May, 8am at St Mary’s on the Green (24 hours) Wednesday 16th May, 8am at St Mary’s, Cogges (24 hours) Thursday 17th May, 8am at Witney Community Church (24 hours) Friday 18th May, 8am at Welcome Evangelical (24 hours) Saturday 19th May, 8am at Oasis Family Church (12 hours)
+    Sunday 13th May, 8pm until Saturday 19th May, 8am at Congregational Church, Welch Way, Witney

 ### The Turning in Witney
 We're believing that God will pour out His blessing over Witney & we'll see His Kingdom advancing.